Liner Integrity Services: Tests & Capabilities

-Electrical Leak Location Surveys can be performed on bare geomembranes as well as geomembranes covered with earthen materials, water or wastewater.
-Electricity is introduced above the geomembrane and grounded to the subgrade below the geomembrane.
+Electrical Leak Location surveys can be performed on bare geomembranes as well as geomembranes covered with earthen materials, water or wastewater.
+Electricity is introduced above the geomembrane and grounded to the semi conductive layer below the geomembrane.
 Since geomembranes are electrically isolative, the methods track the electrical current travelling through holes in the geomembrane.
 The current is tracked differently depending on whether the geomembrane is covered or exposed.

 |ASTM D7002||Standard Practice for Leak Location on Exposed Geomembranes Using the Water Puddle System.
 Also applicable to water lance.|